 To create a schema, you need to use the CREATE SCHEMA statement.
 You can specify the name of your choice for a schema.
 The CREATE SCHEMA statement will create a schema in the current database.

 Explanation: Define the schema name for the schema to be created after the CREATE SCHEMA clause.
 The name of the schema should be unique within the current database.
 IF NOT EXISTS is an option clause that adds a condition for creating the new schema only if it does not exist.
 If you try to create a new schema that already exists in the current database without using the IF NOT EXISTS clause will result in an error.

 We can create a schema for a specific user as well:

 CREATE SCHEMA [IF NOT EXISTS] AUTHORIZATION user_name;

-This is similar to Syntax 1 only difference is that for creating a schema for the specific users we need to specify the user_name after AUTHORIZATION keyword which is the same as schema name.
+This is similar to Syntax 1 only difference because for creating a schema for the specific users, we need to specify the user_name after the AUTHORIZATION keyword, which is the same as the schema name.